Magesh321/AI-Agent-to-Answer-E-commerce-Data-Questions/README.md

 }
 For questions or issues, contact the development team.
-This README can be enhanced with deployment instructions or environment variable configurations depending on your hosting setup.
+This README can be enhanced with deployment instructions or environment variable configurations, depending on your hosting setup.
 ⁂
 Example Usage
 Notes
-The LLM prompt is designed to generate SQL queries using SUM and other aggregates whenever the query asks for aggregated metrics.
+The LLM prompt is designed to generate SQL queries using SUM and other aggregates Whenever the query asks for aggregated metrics.
 Filtering by product/item IDs is handled by detecting item references in questions or by prompt instructions.
 The system safely handles division by zero for CPC and ROAS calculations using SQL